helske/statvis/README.md

-# *NB: This anonymised page does not render Markdown properly, but Github will.*

 # What is this

-This repository contains data and scripts for reproducing the analysis of the paper *Are You Sure You're Sure? - Effects of Visual Representation on the Cliff Effect in Statistical Inference* by XX.
-The original raw R scripts and results (expect the files with model fits which are too large to include) are in folders `experiment1` (one sample case) and `experiment2` (two sample case), but we will also reproduce the whole analysis workflow here.
+This repository contains data and scripts for reproducing the analysis of the paper *Are You Sure You're Sure? - Effects of Visual Representation on the Cliff Effect in Statistical Inference* byJouni Helske, Matthew Cooper, Anders Ynnerman, Satu Helske, and Lonni Besançon.
+The original raw R scripts and results (except the files with model fits which are too large to include in GitHub) are in folders `experiment1` (one sample case) and `experiment2` (two sample case), but we will also reproduce the whole analysis workflow here.

 ## One-sample experiment